FlorentFischer/TradingPortfolioProtection/Webapp_Dashboard/README.md

 > #### Trading strategy selection

-In this first part of the webapp, you have the possibility to explore the 6 strategies from the Master Thesis.
-Here you just have to select one of the 6 strategies proposed, and then the webapp automatically integred it in the different graph and metrics of the webapp.
+In this first part of the webapp, you have the possibility to explore the six strategies from the Master Thesis.
+Here you just have to select one of the six strategies proposed, and then the webapp automatically integred it in the different graph and metrics of the webapp.
 After specifying a trading strategy, all of the webapp will consider this strategy for the different analysis graphs and metrics, and also consider it for the portfolio protection part.

  > #### List of the available trading strategies:
 | Accronym | Trading Strategy |